robbeykaaso/rea2/docs/gui/component/colorSelect.md

 # Abstract
-a color dialog for qml
+the color dialog for qml

 # Attribute
 * name: the instance name